Five Element Acupuncture:

 How much does it cost?

-Each treatment is $120.
-Margaret offers a sliding scale for special cases based on extreme financial need.
+Each treatment of five element acupuncture is $120.
+Margaret offers a sliding scale for special cases based on extreme financial need, ensuring that everyone has access to this valuable element acupuncture for their health and well-being.

 How do I pay?

-Fees are paid in person when you come in for a treatment.
-Cash, card, Venmo or checks are accepted.
+Fees for five element acupuncture are paid in person when you come in for a treatment.
+Cash, card, Venmo, or checks are accepted, making it convenient for all patients to access the benefits of this traditional practice.

 CAN I USE INSURance to pay for my treatment?